rabbitmq/rabbitmq-website/site/tutorial-one-python.md

 </div>
 </div>

-Producer sends messages to the "test" queue.
+Producer sends messages to the "hello" queue.
 The consumer receives messages from that queue.

 > #### RabbitMQ libraries